 It also is important to verify that there are no chemical products acting over the concrete surface.
-Chemical products applied over the concrete surface can reduce the bonding capacity of the tile over the surface.
+Some chemical products applied over the concrete surface can reduce the bonding capacity of the tile over the surface.
 To check the slab for the presence of such a coating, drip a few drops of water on its surface.
 If the water beads, it's highly likely that a coating was applied.

-How to Install Ceramic Tile Over Existing Tile
+Installing Over Existing Tile

-Before installing ceramic tile over existing tile you will need to roughen the existing ceramic tile surface to produce a rougher surface where the new ceramic will grip on to.
+Before installing ceramic tile over existing tile you will need to roughen the existing ceramic tile surface to produce a better grip for the new ceramic tile.
 It is recommended to sand the floor using 80-grit sandpaper.
-After the tile has been sanded, clean and remove all particles and dust, before applying a floor leveler product.
-The floor leveler product will fill in grout lines and level the surface completely for the new tile application.
-Use a thin-set to install ceramic tile over existing tiles.
-Consider that doors, cabinets, and other hardware might be reworked or replaced with new ones to compensate for the height reduction.
-Latex or epoxy type mortars are best for installing tile over tile.
+After the tile has been sanded, clean and remove all particles and dust before applying a floor leveler product to fill in grout lines and level the surface completely for the new tile application.
+Use a thin-set product to install ceramic tile over existing tiles.
+This is a mixture of cement, fine-grain sand, and water that will adhere the new tile to the old.

-How to Install Ceramic Tile Over Existing Vinyl
+Installing Over Existing Vinyl

-First , you might want to remove the vinyl floor and its adhesive.
-If this is not possible, lay a backer board with thin-set and this will be your new subfloor material.
-It is important to use the recommended thin-set by the backer board manufacturer.
-Make sure all loose adhesive is removed from the surface and verify that a good bond to the substrate can be achieved.
+Installing ceramic tile over vinyl or linoleum surfaces can be more complicated than expected and probably should be avoided whenever possible.
+However, if you can't remove the old surface or otherwise decide to install over it, lay a backer board with thin-set over the old surface to serve as your new subfloor material.
+It is important to use the thin-set recommended by the backer board manufacturer, make sure all loose adhesive is removed from the surface, and verify that a good bond to the substrate can be achieved.

 For cutback adhesive residue, verify that the thin-set manufacturer's mortar is compatible.